What the current research tells us–or doesn’t–about Rejection Sensitive Dysphoria (RSD).

 There has been a lot of discussion about Rejection Sensitivity Dysphoria (RSD) in the ADHD community over the past few years.
 The detailed descriptions of what RSD feels and looks like resonates with so many people who also have ADHD.
 There are very strong arguments for the connection between ADHD and RSD, unfortunately, the research has not yet caught up with people’s lived experiences (as usual).

-Continue reading on Invisible Illness.
+If you’re a Medium member, continue reading on Invisible Illness.